DevCyclonekittenTriHex/Bambu-Labs-A1-To-Klipper-Conversion/README.md

 Discord : [A1 Klipper Mod](https://discord.gg/Ssx37MAkGv)

 # Printer Parts Functionality
-Functional Parts:\n
+**Functional Parts:**
-✔️ Motors\n
+- ✔️ Motors
-✔️ Hotend Thermister / Heater\n
+- ✔️ Hotend Thermister / Heater
-✔️ Part / Extruder Fan Cooling\n
+- ✔️ Part / Extruder Fan Cooling
-✔️ Heatbed (May Require SSR board)\n
+- ✔️ Heatbed (May Require SSR board)

-Not Functional Parts (May be solved)
+**Not Functional Parts (May be solved)**
-❓Filament Sensor (Some Ribbon cable, probs 5x1 pin) ❓Eddy Sensor (two wires)
+- ❓Filament Sensor (Some Ribbon cable, probs 5x1 pin thats standard, need to verify)
+- ❓Eddy Sensor (two wires)
-❓Camera Unit (5 pin, pinout unknown)
+- ❓Camera Unit (5 pin, pinout unknown)
-❓Display (Some Ribbon cable, bambu says its 4spi
+- ❓Display (Some Ribbon cable, bambu says its 4spi

-❓AMS Lite (Will be next project)
+- ❓AMS Lite (Will be next project)

 # Timeline
 ✔️ Planning:
-  - Includes all the imformation to get the printer working Prototype assembly
+  - Includes all the imformation to get the printer working
+  - Finding out pinout for stock parts

+Prototype assembly and Klipper Setup
   - Cheap assembly to verify that parts work
-Klipper setup
+  - Klipper setup

-  - Setting up klipper on printer + config file.
-Pcb Designing
-  - PCB designing to make less of cable mess, + easier to install.
-Beta Assembly
+Beta Assembly and PCB designing
   - Assembly will all functionality + pcbs
+  - 3D Printed Parts and Enclosure
+  - Complete Bill of Materials
+  - PCBs to make install easier
+  - PCBs to remove cable mess.

 Feedback + Modifications
-  - Open feedback from the public, people can attempt building and share results.
+  - Integrate feedback into full project release
+  - Iron out bugs / Issues in build installation
+  - Form to submit feedback
+  - Includes Guide Development

 Possibly a shop to sell a1 mod kit.
   - A kit that includes all the parts to mod an a1